ellapaella/skinhaven/README.md

 3. Page layout and cosmetic appearance

-To test the program locally run the following commands.
+To test the program locally run the following commands:

 First make sure you have installed `python3` and `postgresql` in your computer and then run the following in the command line (make sure you are in the desired folder where you want to test the